openbaton/docs/docs/zabbix-plugin.md

 The interface VirtualisedResourcePerformanceManagement sends two types of notifications:

-1. PerformanceInformationAvailableNotification (NOT YET IMPLEMENTED): This notification informs the receiver that performance information are available.
+1. PerformanceInformationAvailableNotification (NOT YET IMPLEMENTED) : this notification informs the receiver that performance information is available.
-2. thresholdCrossedNotification (NOT YET IMPLEMENTED) : This notification informs the receiver that a threshold value has been crossed.
+2. hresholdCrossedNotification (NOT YET IMPLEMENTED) : his notification informs the receiver that a threshold value has been crossed.

 The interface VirtualisedResourceFaultManagement sends the following notifications: